zaiisao/Documentation/en/Agora Platform/other_questions_how_to.md

 ### Why does the phone screen rotate with the phone in a call?

-If the screen rotation function is enabled in your phone settings, the screen will rotate with the phone.
+If the screen rotation function is enabled in your phone settings, the screen rotates with the phone.

-### Why does the screen display a frozen image of the other user after the network is reconnected?
+### Why does the screen display a frozen image of the other user after the network reconnects?

-It takes some time for the video communication to resume after the network is reconnected.
+It takes some time for the video communication to resume after the network reconnects.
 Latency is a common problem for all video communications and worsens in poor network conditions.

 ### What should I do when the user ID is a string?